-Education: Further 8 Higher Education Overview of Lead Organisations Sussex Downs College Plumpton College Sussex University Brighton University Main Sources of Information University of Sussex Campus Masterplan 2013 University of Sussex Estates Strategy 2009-2015 Existing and Planned Provision Sussex Downs College has campuses in Lewes town and Newhaven.
-The college offers further education to 16-19 year olds, apprenticeships and adult provision in all curriculum areas.
-The college also offers some Higher Education courses including Foundation Degrees in partnership with the University of Brighton.
+Education: Further & Higher Education

+Overview of Lead Sussex Downs College

+Organisations Plumpton College

+organicatione Sussex University

+Brighton University

+Main Sources of University of Sussex Campus Masterplan 2013

+Information University of Sussex Estates Strategy 2009-2015

+Existing and Sussex Downs College has campuses in Lewes town and

+Planned Provision Newhaven.
+The college offers further education to 16-19 year

+olds, apprenticeships and adult provision in all curriculum

+areas.
+The college also offers some Higher Education courses

+including Foundation Degrees in partnership with the University

+of Brighton.

+Diumpton College is a land based aposibilit college conving a

 Plumpton College is a land-based specialist college serving a wide catchment area.
-Approximately 50% of its 16-19 year old students are resident outside East Sussex.
-The college offers higher level courses in: Agriculture FdSc Animal Science FdSC Anoriculture FdSc Countryside Management FdSc/FCert Equine Sports Performance BSc(Hons) Equine Studies FdSc Forestry and Woodland Management FdSc Horticulture FdSc Outdoor Adventure Activities FdSc Veterinary Nursing FdSc Viticulture and Oenology BSc(Hons) Wine Business FdA Wine Production FdSc The Universities of Brighton and Sussex are significant in terms of being geographically close to the District and able to provide access to higher level provision.
-The University of Brighton has six faculties: Arts and Architecture Education and Sport Health and Social Science Management and Information Sciences Science and Engineering Brighton and Sussex Medical School Schools at the University of Sussex are: Humanities Life SciencesScience and Technology
+Approximately 50% of its 16-19 year old

+students are resident outside East Sussex.
+The college offers

+higher level courses in:

+Agriculture FdSc

+Animal Science FdSC

+Arboriculture FdSc Countryride Management EdSe/ECort

+Countryside Management FdSc/FCert Equine Sports Performance BSc(Hons)

+Equine Sports Ferromance DSc(Fibris) Equine Studies FdSc

+Forestry and Woodland Management FdSc

+Horticulture FdSc

+Outdoor Adventure Activities FdSc

+Veterinary Nursing FdSc

+Viticulture and Oenology BSc(Hons)

+Wine Business FdA

+Wine Production FdSc

+The Universities of Brighton and Sussex are significant in terms

+of being geographically close to the district and able to provide

+access to higher level provision.

+The University of Drickton has sighter white

+The University of Brighton has six faculties: Arts and Architecture

+Education and Sport

+Health and Social Science

+Management and Information Sciences

+Science and Engineering

+Brighton and Sussex Medical School

+Schools at the University of Custory and

+Schools at the University of Sussex are:

+Humanities Life Sciences

+Life Sciences Science and Technology

-Social Sciences and Cultural Studies Sussex Institute (comprising School of Social Work and Social Care, Sussex Law School, Sussex School of Education, and the Centre for Continuing Education) SPRU - Science and Technology Research Brighton and Sussex Medical School Both universities have proposals to extend and enlarge their campuses.
+Social Sciences and Cultural Studies

+Sussex Institute (comprising School of Social Work and

+Social Care, Sussex Law School, Sussex School of

+Education, and the Centre for Continuing Education) SPRU - Science and Technology Research Brighton and Sussex Medical School Both universities have proposals to extend and enlarge their campuses.
 Sussex University intend to redevelop land and buildings around the Science Car Park to provide an additional 43,000 sq.m. of teaching and research space, together with a 357 space decked car park.
 An additional 2,500 study bedrooms are also planned on the campus over the next 10 years.
 Funding Sources The Higher Education Funding Council for England (HEFCE) distributes public funding for teaching and research at universities and colleges in England.
 The Young People's Learning Agency funds 16-19 education provision in further education colleges, sixth form colleges and independent providers.
 Key Issues Sussex University is primarily located within the City of Brighton & Hove but a small part of the campus falls within Lewes District.
 Brighton University has three campuses which are entirely located within the City of Brighton & Hove.
 Its Falmer campus is located immediately adjacent to the administrative boundary of Lewes District.
 The universities make a major contribution to the economic, social and cultural life of the area.
 They have a combined annual expenditure of around £250 million, employ approximately 5,000 staff and maintain important links with the local business community through initiatives such as the Sussex Innovation Centre and the University of Brighton ProfitNet programme.
 Summary/Role of Local Plan and IDP The Local Plan should seek to ensure that sufficient and accessible premises are available for education and training purposes to meet the requirements identified in the strategies of the relevant agencies.